Fluoride – Nature’s Cavity Fighter

-Fluoride is safe for most people in the amounts added to public water supplies and used in toothpastes and mouthwashes, and applied by dentists.
+Fluoride is safe for most people in the amounts added to public water supplies and used in toothpaste and mouthwashes, and applied by dentists.
 Low doses (up to 20 mg per day of elemental fluoride) of supplemental fluoride taken by mouth appear to be safe for most people.
 Higher doses are UNSAFE and can weaken bones and ligaments, and cause muscle weakness and nervous system problems.
-High doses of fluoride in children before their permanent teeth come through the gums can cause tooth discoloration.
+High doses of fluoride in children before their permanent teeth come through the gums can cause tooth discolouration.

 Toothpaste and fluoride rinses should not be swallowed routinely, particularly by children.
 It’s a good idea to make sure that children under six years of age use only a pea-sized amount of fluoride-containing toothpaste, just in case they swallow some.

-Dental Fluorosis, also known as Mottled Enamel, is hypomineralization of tooth enamel, caused by excessive intake of Fluoride during enamel formation.
+Dental Fluorosis, also known as Mottled Enamel, is hypomineralization of tooth enamel, caused by excessive intake of fluoride during enamel formation.

 The extent of effect depends upon the dose, duration and age of the individual during exposure.
-The appearance can vary from faint white lines or specks (mildest form) to brown discoloration and brittle, pitted and rough enamel (most severe form).
+The appearance can vary from faint white lines or specks (mildest form) to brown discolouration and brittle, pitted and rough enamel (most severe form).
 The most common concern for patients with Fluorosis is the esthetic appearance.

 The highest risk of developing Fluorosis is between when the child is born up to 6 years old.